elementor/hello-theme/readme.txt

 == Changelog ==

+= 1.2.2 - 2018-12-20 =
+* Fix: jQuery error - dequeue script of Wordpress jQuery library and enqueue it to the header for dependencies validity

 = 1.2.1 - 2018-12-13 =
 * New: Page content width added in WP Customizer (General Settings -> Body -> Page Content)
 * Tweak: Update checker URL adjustments due to invalid protocol declaration